Choose a Freight Forwarding company in Sydney that will be able to assist with importing heavy machinery into Australia.

 The onus lies on the importer to ensure that all heavy machinery is compliant and 100% clean before being imported.

-Contact your specialist Freight Forwarding Company in Sydney regarding the various measures that need to be taken to ensure your machinery is given the all clear; remember that simply painting over the area to disguise contamination simply won’t cut it.
+Contact us to make sure the various measures that need to be taken to ensure your machinery is given the all clear; remember that simply painting over the area to disguise contamination simply won’t cut it.